Automated Profile Inference with Language Model Agents: Problem Definition

-Online pseudonymity conceals users' real identities, which fosters an environment where people feel more comfortable expressing thoughts and sharing personal experiences~\cite{anonymity12effects}.
-It has become increasingly common for people to share life experiences, discuss personal issues, and seek advice in online pseudonymous platforms (\eg Reddit and Twitter/X), resulting in abundant digital footprints.
-In this paper, we focus on \textit{textual} activities (\ie posts and comments) on pseudonymous platforms, as these represent the most common and easily accessible data for the adversary.
+\mypara{Online Activities} Online pseudonymity conceals users' real identities, which fosters an environment where people feel more comfortable expressing thoughts and sharing experiences~\cite{anonymity12effects}.
+It has become increasingly common for people to share life experiences and discuss personal issues on online pseudonymous platforms, resulting in abundant digital footprints.
+In this paper, we focus on \textit{textual} activities (\ie posts and comments), as they are the most common and easily accessible data for adversaries.